exasol/row-level-security/doc/user_guide/user_guide.md

 RLS comes in three flavors which can also be used in combination:

 1. Role-based security
-2. Tenant-based security
+1. Tenant-based security
+1. Group-based security
-3. Public data
+1. Public data

 The main difference between the two variants is the use case behind them.
 In a role-based scenario you want multiple people to be able to access the same rows &mdash; based on roles that are assigned to those users.
 The number of roles in this scenario is small.
 Tenant security on the other hand assumes that data belongs to a tenant and that other tenants are not allowed see that data.

+Group-based also allow multiple user to access one row.
+Users can be members of multiple groups, but each row can belong to only one group.

 Public data &mdash; as the name suggests &mdash; is data accessible for all users, independently of roles or whether they own the data.